FossifyOrg/General-Discussion/README.md

 You can find our apps on Weblate at https://hosted.weblate.org/projects/fossify/, you can see untranslated strings there easily.

-However, if you prefer the old-style file updating via Github, you can still do it.
+However, if you prefer the old-style file updating via GitHub, you can still do it.
 The process is the following:

 1. Log in to GitHub.
 2. Find the file with the strings (`app/src/main/res/values(-xx)/strings`, for example, the Italian translation of the Gallery is at https://github.com/FossifyOrg/Gallery/blob/master/app/src/main/res/values-it/strings.xml).